MatildeElene/DAM_26/README.md

 ## Element 1:

 ### Data Description
-Data were manually extracted from the sources listed below and encoded into a tibble in R using RStudio (v.
-XX).
+Data were manually extracted from the sources listed below and encoded into a tibble in R using RStudio (v.4.4.2 (2024-10-31)).
 The dataset comprises Danish monarchs who reigned from c.
 936 to the present, spanning the House of Gorm (c.
 936–1042), House of Fairhair (1042–1047), House of Estridsen (1047–1375), House of Bjälbo (1376–1387), House of Estridsen (1387–1412), House of Griffin (1396–1439), House of Wittelsbach, Palatinate-Neumarkt branch (1440–1448), House of Oldenburg (1448–1863), and the Schleswig-Holstein-Sonderburg-Glücksburg branch (1863–present).

 While this was done automatically, (NAME WHY SOME SORT OF CRAWLING OR () WOULD BE BETTER)